310mc/https-310mc.github.io-tl/source/_posts/management_story/madara.md

 {% bubble Chiaki %}
 Nothing happened, it's just… I'm feeling kind of depressed about our upcoming math class.

-I know nothing will come out of being down about it, but I can't get myself back into the swing of things…
+I know nothing will come out of being down, but I can't get myself back into the swing of things…
 {% endbubble %}

 {% bubble Madara %}